elgizabbasov/technician-dashboard-demo/README.md

 $ git clone github.com/elgizabbasov/technician-dashboard-demo
 ```

-Next, install the required dependencies.
+Next, install the required dependencies (Note: You may need to install `npm` if it wasn't installed with Node.js).
 For the Vue.js frontend, navigate to the `app` directory and run:

 ```sh
 $ cd app